 - Have a lifestyle, occupation, or condition that puts them at risk for major bleeding

 - Have difficulties taking their blood thinner as prescribed (staying in INR range, following dietary restrictions, missing doses, or inability to afford the prescription)

 Patients who may qualify for the Watchman are first scheduled for a special consultation with one of our cardiologists to discuss specific risks and benefits.
 The cardiologist will also go over the details of the procedure.
-Following the initial consultation, patients meet with an “implanter” before scheduling their procedure.
+Following the initial consultation, patients meet with an implanter – our team of specialists will work with all your physicians to ensure we have the safest treatment plan before scheduling the procedure.

 - Most patients stay one night at the hospital